Circle actions on oriented manifolds with 3 fixed points: Further preliminaries: 12 dimension and 3 fixed points

 To prove Theorem \ref{t11}, we need a technical lemma on a relationship between the weights at fixed points lying in the same component of $M^{\mathbb{Z}_w}$, where $w$ is the biggest weight.
 For doing so, we need more definitions.

 Let the circle act on a $2n$-dimensional compact oriented manifold $M$ with a discrete fixed point set.
 Let $w$ be a positive integer.
 Let $F$ be a connected component of $M^{\mathbb{Z}_w}$ such that $F \cap M^{S^1} \neq \emptyset$.
-Choose an orientation of $F$ as it is orientable by Lemma \ref{l24}.
-Take an orientation of the normal bundle $NF$ of $F$ so that the induced orientation on $TF \oplus NF$ agrees with the orientation of $M$.
+Suppose that $F$ is orientable.
+Choose an orientation of $F$.
+Take an orientation of the normal bundle $NF$ of $F$ so that the induced orientation on $NF \oplus TF$ agrees with the orientation of $M$.
 Let $p\in F \cap M^{S^1}$ be an $S^1$-fixed point.
 By permuting $L_{p,i}$'s, we may let